1329 LAKESIDE DRIVE

 Above ~ MLC's huge dam spillway under the Lakeside Drive Bridge.
-Lake overflow spills into a famous stream called Furnace Run, and then into the Shenandoah River.
+Lake overflow spills into a famous stream called Furnace Run … then into the Shenandoah River.

 Mountain Lake Club offers annual family memberships at $399 for 24/7/365 fresh-water sport fishing.
 All fishing is catch and release.

-On land, 14 acres boast the newly renovated Lake House, the historic Ruins of the original Adirondack-style log Lodge, the only sand beach in the region, children's playground, tiny Pool House for small weddings & parties, private boat launch, canoes and paddle boats for rent ~ and stunning sites for weddings and other private events.
+On land, 14 acres boast the newly renovated Lake House, the historic Ruins of the original Adirondack-style log Lodge, the only sand beach in the region, children's playground, tiny Pool House for small weddings & parties, private boat launch, a pontoon boat, several canoes and paddle boats for rent ~ and stunning sites for weddings and other private events.

 All this is barely 15 minutes from Charles Town Races and its stunning Hollywood Casino, described by The Washington Post as "worthy of the Las Vegas Strip."